johnny-de/AlarmWatcher/README.md

 ## Acknowledgment Mechanism

 AlarmWatcher also includes an acknowledgment mechanism to ensure critical alarms are not overlooked.
-When an alarm is raised, it can be marked as **requiring acknowledgment**.
+When an alarm is raised, it can be marked as requiring acknowledgment.
 This ensures that even if the alarm is cleared or its defined duration expires, the alarm will remain visible in the system until a user acknowledges it.

 Acknowledgment ensures that alarms marked as important are not automatically removed, encouraging users to take manual action and confirm that the alarm has been reviewed.
 Only once an alarm is acknowledged by the user will it be removed from the active list or auto-deleted.